jevakallio/jest-clean-console-reporter/README.md

     ["jest-clean-console-reporter", { rules: knownWarnings }],

     // Overriding config.reporters wipes out default reporters, so
-    // we need to restore the summary reporter "@jest/reporters/build/SummaryReporter",
+    // we need to restore the summary reporter.
+    //
+    // @NOTE: For jest 26.6.1 or older, this file is located at
+    // @jest/reporters/build/summary_reporter
+    "@jest/reporters/build/SummaryReporter",
   ],
 };